wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Server:
 1. Want to use SQL elastic pool?
 Leave default: "No".

-   Elastic pools have multiple AWS SQL Database instances share the same resources (memory, storage, processing).
+   Elastic pools have multiple Azure SQL Database instances share the same resources (memory, storage, processing).
    Elastic pools provide a simple and cost effective solution for managing the performance of multiple databases within a fixed budget.
 An <strong>elastic pool provides compute (eDTUs)</strong> and storage resources that are shared between all the databases it contains.

    Databases within a pool only use the resources they need, when they need them, within configurable limits.
 The price of a pool is based only on the amount of resources <strong>configured</strong> and is independent of the number of databases it contains.